mvoorberg/mongoose-reverse-populate-v2/README.md

 * idField (string) - the property of the 'related model' that contains the \_id of the 'model to populate' e.g. "author"

 **Optional properties**
 * filters (object) - this allows you to pass additional "criteria" to the mongoose query (.find) that fetches your 'related models'.
 For example you might wish to exclude models that have an active property set to false e.g. {active: {$ne: false}}.
 The syntax for filters is identical to that used with mongoose .find and is passed directly into the query.
 Note filters determines what to include and not what to exclude!
-See .find syntax [Query#find](http://mongoosejs.com/docs/api.html#query_Query-find)
+See .find syntax [Query#find](https://mongoosejs.com/docs/api.html#query_Query-find)
-* select (object / string) - restrict which fields are returned for your 'related models', see [Query#select](http://mongoosejs.com/docs/api.html#query_Query-select)
+* select (object / string) - restrict which fields are returned for your 'related models', see [Query#select](https://mongoosejs.com/docs/api.html#query_Query-select)
-* populate (object / string) - populate your 'related models' with their related models, see [Query#populate](http://mongoosejs.com/docs/api.html#query_Query-populate)
+* populate (object / string) - populate your 'related models' with their related models, see [Query#populate](https://mongoosejs.com/docs/api.html#query_Query-populate)
-* sort (object / string) - sort your 'related models', see [Query#sort](http://mongoosejs.com/docs/api.html#query_Query-sort)
+* sort (object / string) - sort your 'related models', see [Query#sort](https://mongoosejs.com/docs/api.html#query_Query-sort)
+* lean (booelan) - fetch raw JavaScript Objects, not mongoose documents, see [Query#lean](https://mongoosejs.com/docs/api.html#query_Query-lean)

 #### callback